 On May 31, 2011, we acquired Pyrander Capital Management, LLC, an investment management company jointly owned by Caxton Associates L.P. ("Caxton") and Kurt Feuerman, a Caxton portfolio manager.
 We hired Mr. Feuerman and members of his team from Caxton, and acquired investment management contracts of the investment vehicles the team managed.
 The purchase price of this acquisition, accounted for under ASC 805, Business Combinations, was \$10.2 million, consisting of \$5.5 million of cash payments, \$4.4 million payable over the next two years (if Mr. Feuerman remains with AllianceBernstein) and a miscellaneous liability of \$0.3 million.
 The excess of the purchase price over the fair value of identifiable assets acquired resulted in the recognition of \$5.7 million of goodwill.
 We also recorded \$2.5 million of indefinite-lived intangible assets relating to the acquired fund's investment management contracts and \$2.0 million of definite-lived intangible assets relating to separately managed account relationships.
-Mr. Feuerman also received two restricted Holding Unit awards; one with a three-year service condition (the award was amended in December 2011 to eliminate the service condition) and one with a five-year service condition and performance condition (assets under management targets).
+Mr. Feuerman also received two restricted Holding Unit awards; one with a three-year service condition (assets under management targets).
 As a result of the service conditions at the time of the acquisition, for accounting purposes these awards are considered compensation expense, not part of the purchase price.
 Also, we are contingently liable to pay Caxton an additional \$4.4 million if Mr. Feuerman's five-year service condition and performance condition are met.

-On November 30, 2011, we acquired Taiwan International Investment Management Co. ("TIIM") to expand our business in the Taiwan market.
+On November 30, 2011, we acquired Taiwan International Investment Management Co. ("TIIM") to expand our business in the Taiwanese market.
 The purchase price of this acquisition, accounted for under ASC 805, Business Combinations, was a cash payment of \$15.0 million, net of cash acquired.
 The valuation of the fair value of assets and liabilities acquired had been determined provisionally as of December 31, 2011.
 The excess of the purchase price over the current fair value of identifiable net assets acquired resulted in the recognition of \$9.8 million of goodwill as of December 31, 2011.
 The valuation was completed in the first quarter of 2012.
 As a result, intangible assets relating to customer relationships of \$0.3 million were recognized retrospectively as of December 31, 2011 with a corresponding reduction in goodwill.